DenzelBraithwaite/Vault-of-Knowledge/js.md

 **Adding a function to an object**

-Any function that is attached to an object is called a `mthod`.
+Any function that is attached to an object is called a `method`.
 You can create an object method by add a function expression as a value for an object's property.
 This works since a property expects a value, and an expression produces a value.

 ```js
 const computer = {